 - 9.2.1.
 Reservists have no entitlement to accrue annual leave whilst mobilised and on unpaid leave. - 9.2.2.
 Reservists will have a period of 'post tour' leave which they accrue at the rate of 2.5 days per month of service from the MoD.
 This leave will be taken before the individual is demobilised. - 9.2.3.
 All annual leave untaken up to the date of mobilisation may be carried over into the following leave year.
-The "up to a maximum of 5 days" rule associated with untaken annual leave being carried forward is waived in the case of a reservist.
+The "up to a maximum of 5 days" rule associated with untaken annual leave being carried forward is waived in the case of a reservist ensure a smooth re-integration into the workplace/team is vital to enable any necessary after care and support requirements to be discussed with the Colleague and should include: -